lerenn/blog/content/posts/homelab-lgtm-stack/index.md

 ---
-title: "Building a Kubernetes Homelab: Deploying the LGTM Observability Stack"
+title: "K8s Homelab: Deploying the LGTM Observability Stack"
 date: 2025-01-15T10:00:00+01:00
 description: "Deploying Loki, Grafana, Tempo, and Mimir with Grafana Alloy for comprehensive observability in our Kubernetes homelab"
 tags: ["homelab", "kubernetes", "observability", "lgtm", "loki", "grafana", "tempo", "mimir", "alloy", "monitoring", "ansible"]
 categories: ["homelab", "kubernetes"]
 ---

-*This is the fifth post in our "Building a Kubernetes Homelab" series.
-Check out the [previous post](/posts/building-homelab-foundation-layer/) to see how we deployed MetalLB, Traefik, and Longhorn as the foundation layer.*
+*This is the fifth post in our "K8s Homelab" series.
+Check out the [previous post](/posts/homelab-foundation-layer/) to see how we deployed MetalLB, Traefik, and Longhorn as the foundation layer.*

 ## From Infrastructure to Observability